Algeria cuts diplomatic relations with Morocco | Law-Order

 Algeria cuts diplomatic relations with Morocco

 "The Moroccan kingdom has never stopped its hostile actions against Algeria," he said, announcing the immediate cessation of ties.
-Consulates in each country, however, will stay open, he said.
-Morocco's Foreign Ministry was not immediately available for comment but King Mohammed has called in public for improved relations with Algeria, including in a speech last month.
+Consulates in each country, however, will stay open, he added.
+Morocco's Foreign Ministry said in a statement published on social media that it regretted what it called an unjustified decision and said it would remain a "credible and loyal partner" to the Algerian people.

-While the border between the two North African powers had been closed since 1994, they have had diplomatic relations since 1988 when they were restored following an earlier dispute.
+While the border between the two North African powers has been closed since 1994, diplomatic relations have not been broken since they were restored in 1988 following an earlier dispute.
 Morocco has said for years it wants the border to reopen.
 Algeria has said it must stay shut for security reasons.

 Morocco offered to send help to combat the fires, but there was no public response from Algeria.
 Relations have deteriorated since last year, when the Western Sahara issue flared up after years of comparative quiet.
 Morocco regards the disputed territory as its own.
 Algeria backs the Polisario independence movement.